 We must know how Igbo people were living before whitemen entered their country.
 It is necessary to acknowledge the lifestyle of those people to know how colonialism affected them.

 In addition, the yam season was full of festivals.
 A person’s wealth and wives were dependent upon the production of yam crop.
 They did not have kings, instead they had their own tribal customs.
 Every tribe had their own head, who decided the matters between people of his tribe.
-Okonkwo in this novel is a good example of it.
+Okonkwo along with other characters of Things Fall Apart is a good example of it.
 Thus, these were the main customs and beliefs of Igbo society that were really sacred to them.
-In the novel Things Fall Apart, the writer shows us that they were living happily while following these traditions before postcolonialism.
+In the novel Things Fall Apart, the writer shows us through this major theme that before colonialism they were living happily while following these traditions.

 Interference of Whitemen in Ibo Society